Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 The power shutdown IC on the TX AX5043 is different than the RX ones.
 They should probably be consistent.

+There is a +5V pullup through 10K on the LNA enable, and that line is also driven by a TMS570 GPIO.
+The pull up has to be there to disable power when the board has power forced off.
+I don't think it will be an issue, but I'm not 100% sure there won't be an issue there when the processor is driving 3V on the line.
+If it is an issue, this could be fixed easily with a FET.

 # Not going to do

 Rotate the CPU so that fewer traces need to be routed under the CPU.